benumc/Apple-TV-Basic-IP/README.md

 Upload project file and confirm that Savant is attempting to poll the appletv

 Run the ruby script AppleTVpairing.rb from a terminal prompt

-While the script is running, (Using any other control method), browse to Settings->General->Remotes

-Select Savant and enter 0000 done

 Savant should now be able to control the apple tv via ip.